w0rmr1d3r/python-template/README.md

 # Steps

 - [ ] Review settings of the repo
+- [ ] Select a License and update pyproject.toml file accordingly
 - [ ] Add branch protection
 - [ ] Replace `python-template` everywhere with the name of the new project
+- [ ] Replace the folder `python-template` with the name of the new project
 - [ ] Solve `todo`s around the files
-- [ ] Select a License and update pyproject.toml file accordingly
 - [ ] Create virtualenv, install `pip-tools`, freeze dependencies and install dependencies
 - [ ] Create token in PyPi and add to GitHub secrets
 - [ ] Create issue template and review community standards